lorenzo7741/HJM_Bond_Option/README.md

 A class to collect the functions and the parameters of an HJM model with a two-factor volatility.
 - Attributes:
     * sigma1 (double): instantaneous volatility
-    * sigma2 (double): long-run volatility
+    * sigma2 (double): long-run time-dependent volatility
     * lambda (double): mean reversion parameter of sigma2
 - Methods:
-    * sigma_sq_mod: function that evaluates the instantaneous volatility depending on both sigma1, sigma2 and lambda
+    * sigma_sq_mod: function that evaluates the instantaneous volatility depending on sigma1, sigma2 and lambda

 Example:
 ```cpp